LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Experiments and Results

 \subsection{Deformation-Independent Contact Segmentation}

-\textbf{Extremely light contact sensing.} Figure~\ref{fig:segmentation_liquid_soft} evaluates \sensor's ability to detect contact from liquids (green juice, milk), semi-liquids (toothpaste), and ultra-soft materials (cotton, sponge, tofu, noodle, beef, fingertip, palm) under bright indoor lighting.
-All objects are placed or lightly touched onto the sensor without pressing, producing minimal or no macroscopic surface deformation.
-Despite this, \sensor reliably ``sees’’ the contact region directly, and its optical light-suppression mechanism yields clean, pixel-level contact segmentation even for objects with complex appearance.
-In contrast, 9DTact~\cite{lin20239dtact} and GelSight~\cite{yuan2017gelsight} fail to provide even binary contact detection under such light interactions, as their sensing fundamentally depends on measurable deformation.
-Moreover, \sensor can sense contact even under effectively zero applied force as demonstrated by the thin film hanging upside down on the downward-facing \sensor sensor in Fig.~\ref{fig:teaser}, indicating that \sensor does not require a minimum force threshold for detection.
+\textbf{Extremely delicate contact sensing.} Figure~\ref{fig:segmentation_liquid_soft} evaluates \sensor's ability to segment contact for liquids (green juice, milk), semi-liquids (toothpaste), and ultra-soft materials (cotton, sponge, tofu, noodle, beef, fingertip, palm) under bright indoor illumination.
+Across all trials, objects are placed or gently touched onto the sensor without intentional pressing, resulting in minimal or no macroscopic surface deformation.
+Despite the absence of indentation cues, \sensor directly identifies the contact region from light intensity changes in the captured image, as its optical light-suppression mechanism produces clean, pixel-level segmentation even for visually complex materials.
+By contrast, deformation-based tactile sensors, including 9DTact~\cite{lin20239dtact}, GelSight~\cite{yuan2017gelsight}, and DelTact~\cite{zhang2022deltact}, do not yield reliable contact detection in this near-zero-force regime, since their measurements fundamentally rely on measurable deformation.
+Moreover, \sensor can detect contact under effectively zero applied force, as shown by the thin film hanging upside down on the downward-facing \sensor in Fig.~\ref{fig:teaser}; this further indicates that \sensor does not require a minimum force threshold to trigger contact perception.

 \textbf{Sensing across materials.}